zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 different processes or inter-connected devices handle different aspects of the whole multi-media session.

-A summary of RFC 3550's view on multiplexing is to use unique SSRCs for anything that is its own media/packet stream, and to use different RTP sessions for media streams that don't share a media type.
+A summary of RFC 3550\'s view on multiplexing is to use unique SSRCs for anything that is its own media/packet stream, and to use different RTP sessions for media streams that don\'t share a media type.
 This document supports the first point; it is very valid.
 The later is one thing which needs to be further discussed, as imposing a single solution on all usages of RTP is inappropriate.
 [Multiple Media Types in an RTP Session specification](#I-D.ietf-avtcore-multi-media-rtp-session) provides a